daniel-enqz/daniel-enqz/PROGRAMMING_COURSE💙/README.md

 ```

 5. O(n log n): Linearithmic time complexity; grows more than linear but less than quadratic.
 > A common time complexity is O(n⋅logn), which is reasonably fast for most problems and also the time complexity of efficient sorting algorithms.
-> This means that if your input is size n, then the algorithm will perform x operations, where
-`2^x = n`

-> O(logn) means that somewhere in your algorithm, the input is being reduced by a percentage at every step.
->

 7. O(n^2): Quadratic time complexity; grows quadratically with the input size.